ipython/marketing/text/giving_talks.md

 of the data, so he can tweak the plotting parameters, such as line width and line color and re-execute again until getting a desirable result.

+As a final check before class, X can clear the output of all intermediate results which have been weaved in, restart the underlying computational kernel (to clear it out all of the computational state) and re-run the whole notebook in one go, to verify that all of the code cells run in the right order and produce output without errors.
+Once satisfied that everything still works, he can clear everything out one last time, so he can run the notebook a-fresh in front of his students.

 Most importantly, with the boilerplate code out of the way, X does not need to anticipate *all* of the concept the students may find confusing.